poloch/GetCleanDataProject/CodeBook.md

 2. join with labelled activities
 .* join (cbind, ie. join on line numbers) the observation table with the activity table .* join (merge on activity id) with the `activity_labels.txt` table
+3. join with subject table (cbind, ie. join on line numbers)
-3. idem with test data, that is happened to the same output table
+4. idem with test data, that is happened to the same output table

 # Output dimensions

-All dimensions are double except, ''activity'' which is a string.
+All dimensions are double except ''activity'' which is a string, and "subject" that is an integer.

 1. tBodyAcc-mean()-X
 1. tBodyAcc-mean()-Y